PriviChat/comlink-serializer/README.md

 Comlink Serializer makes working with [Comlink](https://github.com/GoogleChromeLabs/comlink) even more enjoyable by providing a framework for the serialization and reviving of your transfer objects.
 Your objects come out on the Worker side with their prototypes intact.

 The framework supports deep serialization, handles circular references, and allows you to indicate that a property value should be sent as a proxy.
-If you send an Array or Map object as a proxy and it will send the entries using an AsyncIterableIterator, meaning you don't need to wait for the whole collection to transfer before you start processing entries.
+If you send an Array or Map object as a proxy and it will send the entries using an `AsyncIterableIterator`, meaning you don't need to wait for the whole collection to transfer before you start processing entries.
 If you send a basic object as a proxy, any function calls or property changes automatically get reflected in the main thread.

 There is no need for multiple transfer handlers because Comlink Serializer handles that for you.
 If you are new to Comlink, it's a good idea to start reading that documentation first.

+> **Warning**
+> While we have a lot of unit tests in place and feel comfortable that the library is working as expected, we need to see how it performs in the wild.
+> <br/>
+> The following still needs to be implemented:
+>
+> - Stress Testing - Making sure allocated objects are getting garage collected and memory usage is stable
+> - Performance Testing - Figure out how fast (or slow) the processing is with very large datasets
+> - Unit Testing - We have many but can always use more
+>
+> Contact me if you are interested in helping out!

 <br/>